systemsmystery/stackstorm-vscode/README.md

 *   README Template - `README.md` file to describe the pack.
 *   Rule Metadata Template - `rule.yaml` used to create rules within stackstorm.
 *   Sensor Metadata Template - `senson.yaml` file used to create stackstorm sensors.

+## Settings

+Two settings can be set for use with this extension, they are:
+*  `st2.defaultAuthor`.
+This setting is used to fill in the author section of the pack.yaml file.
+If this is not set, you will be prompted for an answer.
+*  `st2.defaultEmail`.
+This setting is used to fill in the email section of the pack.yaml file.
+If this is not set, you will be prompted for an answer.

+These settings can either be set via the settings page or via the settings.json file.

 ## Demo
 ![Overview](images/overview.gif)